The likelihood of not detecting cavity-carving companions in transition discs -- A statistical approach: Projected separation of the binary for a given cavity size. The distribution of

-Under the hypothesis that transition disc cavities are carved by companions, we obtain the likelihood that a companion remains undetected.
-We take the distributions obtained in Sec. \ref{sec:binary sample} and remove from the sample the parameter configurations that, for each observed system, would already be ruled out based on the detection limits prescribed by Eq. (\ref{eq:qradii1}) and (\ref{eq:qradii2}), using the parameters in Tab. \ref{tab:transition discs}.
-Specifically, for each system considered, we remove elements from the planet and binary samples if $q>q^\pm_{\rm max}(R)$ using $R=d$.
+Under the hypothesis that transition disc cavities are carved by companions, we obtained the likelihood that a companion remains undetected.
+We took the distributions obtained in Sect. \ref{sec:binary sample} and removed from the sample the parameter configurations that for each observed system would already be ruled out based on the detection limits prescribed by Eq. (\ref{eq:qradii1}) and (\ref{eq:qradii2}), using the parameters in Tab. \ref{tab:transition discs}.
+Specifically, for each system we considered, we removed elements from the planet and binary samples if $q>q^\pm_{\rm max}(R)$ using $R=d$.

-We calculate the cumulative distribution\footnote{To avoid confusion, we remark that the difference between $\mathcal R$ and $R$ is that the first is non-dimensional parameter that compares with $d/a_{\rm cav}$, while $R$ is a dimensional quantity that compares with $d$ in physical units.} $P(d<R)$ using Eq. (\ref{eq:cumuld}) from these restricted samples and plot the results in Fig. \ref{fig:trdiscs}.
-Each system is described by two $P(d<R)$ curves referring to $q^+_{\rm max}$ (solid) and $q_{\rm max}^-$ (dotted), connected by a colour-shaded area.
-In this instance, $P(d<R)$ represents the likelihood that companions with projected separation $d<R$ remains undetected in the disc cavity, under the assumption that companions are responsible for its formation.
-The shaded area thus defines a confidence interval for likelihood between "optimistic" ($q_{\rm max}^+$) and "conservative" ($q_{\rm max}^-$) mass ratio upper limits.
+We calculated the cumulative distribution\footnote{To avoid confusion, we remark that the difference between $\mathcal R$ and $R$ is that the first is a non-dimensional parameter that compares with $d/a_{\rm cav}$, while $R=\mathcal Ra_{\rm cav}$ is in physical units and compares with $d$.} $P(d<R)$ using Eq. (\ref{eq:cumuld}) from these restricted samples.
+We plot the results in Fig. \ref{fig:trdiscs}.
+Each system is described by two $P(d<R)$ curves that refer to $q^+_{\rm max}$ (solid) and $q_{\rm max}^-$ (dotted), connected by a colour-shaded area.
+In this instance, $P(d<R)$ represents the likelihood that companions with a projected separation $d<R$ remain undetected in the disc cavity, under the assumption that companions are responsible for its formation.
+The shaded area thus defines a confidence interval for the likelihood between the upper limits of the optimistic ($q_{\rm max}^+$) and conservative ($q_{\rm max}^-$) mass ratio.

-For each system, we treat our samples to have separations in arcseconds and $a_{\rm cav}=a_{\rm cav}^{\rm obs}$.
-To maintain consistency with the original exoplanet distribution, we adjust the planetary sample mass ratios to $q/M_\star$, where $M_\star$ is the mass of the primary star in the system (the original $q$ assumes a primary star of $1\, {\rm M}_\odot$).
+For each system, we defined separations in arcseconds and $a_{\rm cav}=a_{\rm cav}^{\rm obs}$ for our samples.
+To maintain consistency with the original exoplanet distribution, we adjusted the mass ratios of the planetary sample to $q/M_\star$, where $M_\star$ is the mass of the primary star in the system (the original $q$ assumes a primary star of $1\, {\rm M}_\odot$).